Herrenvolk democracy: Examples

 In their discussion of South Africa as a herrenvolk democracy, sociologists Chester Hunt and Lewis Walker found that the Rhodesian system could not confine citizenship and representative government to the "herrenvolk" because it was simply too small - white Rhodesians never made up more than five percent of the country's total population.
 Hunt and Walker argued that this practical reality forced white Rhodesians to accept compromises that resulted in a slightly more pluralistic system as opposed to South Africa's herrenvolk democracy, albeit one in which they continued to enjoy disproportionate influence.

 After the Reconstruction era, the Southern states of the United States introduced the "Jim Crow laws" introduced literacy requirements and poll taxes effectively disfranchising millions of African Americans until the Civil Rights Act of 1964.
 This resulted in a one-party system called the Solid South, in which a candidate's victory in primary elections of the Democratic Party was tantamount to election to the office itself.
 White primaries were another means that the Democrats used to consolidate their political power, excluding blacks from voting.

-Liberia became de facto an one-party state under True Whig Party even though opposition parties were never banned.
+Liberia became a de facto one-party state under True Whig Party even though opposition parties were never banned.
 Voting was restricted to descendants of Americo-Liberians until 1946.
 However, Americo-Liberians continued to dominate politics under the party until the 1980 Liberian coup d'état.
 Liberian nationality law is not alone:

 Some scholars and commentators, including Ilan Pappé, Baruch Kimmerling, and Meron Benvenisti, have characterized Israel as a Herrenvolk democracy due to Israel's de facto control of the occupied territories whose Palestinian citizens may not vote in Israeli elections.
 Others, such as Sammy Smooha, Ilan Peleg, Nachman Ben-Yehuda, Adi Ophir, have asserted that this characterization is invalid, variously describing the Israeli regime as a liberal democracy, ethnic democracy, illiberal democracy or a "hybrid regime".